 The following are first round renderings of imagery for the space.
 We are seeking community feedback for this project, so please send any thoughts you may want to share to firstname.lastname@example.org.
 They will be passed on to the artist and factored into revisions before the artwork is finalized.
 Thank you!

-Thank You To These Groups for Supporting Harrison West Arts!
+Thank You to These Groups for Supporting the Olentangy Trail Mural Project!

 The Columbus Foundation